ENSpunks/ENSLikeProtocol/README.md

 - **`The ❤️ Social Graph` :**

-  ENS users can search ENS names and view their ❤️ ENS records through the UI.
-However, the ❤️  social graph will be open and interoperable with other protocols such as Ethereum Follow Protcol (EFP).
+  ELP will organize the ❤️ ENS records, and make the accessible and useable for users and developers.
+For example, users can view and manage ❤️ ENS records through the user-friendly UI.
+Moreover, ELP will be open and interoperable with other protocols such as Ethereum Follow Protcol (EFP).

 ### PAST EXPERIENCE WORKING ON ENS
 ENSpunks.eth has been building in the ENS ecosystem for several years, projects ENSpunks worked on include: